-For mid-size and large organizations, the Planning Event has become to “scale” what the Daily Scrum is to Scrum.
+For mid to large sized organizations, the Planning Event has become to “scale” what the Daily Scrum is to Scrum.
 Whether or not you are doing SAFe®, the Planning Event is often a great way to increase collaboration while coordinating the work of your teams.
 It is important to be clear that planning events are not essential if you are using a flow model and your teams are able to complete work quickly.
 But for many organizations the planning event is the central part of Agile at scale.

 Planning is everything, even in Agile

 Eisenhower famously said, “plans are worthless but planning is everything.”

 The advantages of the Planning Event lie more in collaboration and dependency management than in the actual plan that results from the planning.
 This reflects the fact that if there weren’t dependencies between the teams, the event wouldn’t even be necessary.
-Here are some of the benefits of the Planning Event.
+Some of the benefits of the Planning Event.